Coronavirus: 39 new deaths confirmed in the Republic

 Modelling estimates by the North’s Department of Health (DoH) had predicted that Northern Ireland would experience the peak of the coronavirus outbreak between April 6th and 20th.

-On Thursday the chief scientific advisor at the DoH), Professor Ian Young, said the North was “at, or very close to” the peak, but might continue to see a rise in deaths for another week.
+On Thursday the chief scientific adviser at the DoH, Prof Ian Young, said the North was “at, or very close to” the peak, but might continue to see a rise in deaths for another week.